 Normal Tension Glaucoma:

 Canine Glaucomas can often go unnoticed until they reach a severe state, this is due to a lack of clinical symptoms.
 This highlights the importance of regular eye examinations by qualified veterinarians.
 The only clinical symptoms of canine Glaucoma are that the dog may rub the eye if it is painful.
-An affected eye may also be red, swollen, sore, or become clouded in appearance.
+An affected eye may also be red, swollen, sore, or become clouded in appearance, you can use Organic CBD for dogs for treatment, you can try the cbd oils for dogs, I’ve heard is great.

 Predisposed breeds include: